Little House on the Prairie: The Legacy of Laura Ingalls Wilder

-Little House on the Prairie: The Legacy of Laura Ingalls Wilder is a documentary film about the life of American author Laura Ingalls Wilder, best known for her Little House on the Prairie book series.
+Little House on the Prairie: The Legacy of Laura Ingalls Wilder is a documentary film about the life of American author Laura Ingalls Wilder.
+She is best known for her Little House on the Prairie book series.

 Little House on the Prairie: The Legacy of Laura Ingalls Wilder was produced by Dean Butler and Robin Bernheim-Burger, and executive produced by Trip Friendly.
-Butler, who portrayed Almanzo Wilder in the Little House on the Prairie television series from 1979 to 1983, directed and narrated the documentary, which was released on DVD in February 2015.
+Butler, who portrayed Almanzo Wilder in Little House on the Prairie television series from 1979 to 1983, directed and narrated the documentary, which was released on DVD in February 2015.

 Summary

-Wilder's personal story as a writer, wife, and mother is explored through interviews with scholars and historians, passages from the Little House on the Prairie books, archival photography, paintings by frontier artists such as Harvey Dunn, dramatic reenactments, and original artwork.
+Wilder's personal story as a writer, wife, and mother is explored through interviews with scholars and historians, passages from the Little House on the Prairie books, archival photography, paintings by frontier artists, such as Harvey Dunn, dramatic reenactments, and original artwork.

 The DVD also examines topics relating to life and culture on the prairie.

 Production

-Dean Butler both narrates and directs Little House on the Prairie: The Legacy of Laura Ingalls Wilder.
-To give a sense of the time, place, and scope of the prairie, extensive use is made of the frontier paintings by artist Harvey Dunn, who was born ten miles from De Smet, South Dakota, five years after Charles Ingalls moved his family there.
+Dean Butler narrates and directs Little House on the Prairie: The Legacy of Laura Ingalls Wilder.
+Visual images include frontier paintings by artist Harvey Dunn, who was born ten miles from De Smet, South Dakota, five years after Charles Ingalls moved his family there.
 Illustrations by artist Cheryl Harness animate specific scenes and characters from the Little House on the Prairie books.
 Archival photographs from multiple sources provide a first-hand look at the people and places in Laura Ingalls Wilder's life.